ATTENTION FANS OF THE GRATEFUL DEAD, SAN JOSE HISTORY AND GROOVY STUFF IN GENERAL

 How we got here and how San Jose City Hall is aboard:

-Earlier this year, the San Jose City Council’s Rules Committee unanimously approved the creation and installation of a plaque that will mark the site of The Grateful Dead’s first-ever performance under their iconic name in 1965.
-You can check out this video featuring Dan Orloff (Founder, San Jose Rocks), David Borough (American Federation of Musicians, Local 6) and Mark Purdy (Lead Researcher, San Jose Rocks) as we presented our case before the committee and told the story of that first Dead show:
+Earlier this year, the San Jose City Council’s Rules Committee unanimously approved the creation and installation of a plaque that will mark the site of the Grateful Dead’s first-ever performance under their iconic name in 1965.
+You can check out this video featuring Dan Orloff (Founder, San Jose Rocks), David Borough (American Federation of Musicians, Local 6) and Mark Purdy (Lead Researcher, San Jose Rocks) as we presented our case before the committee and told the story of that first Dead show.

 THANK YOU to Mayor Matt Mahan, Vice Mayor Pam Foley, Councilmember Carl Salas, Councilmember Peter Ortiz, and Councilmember Domingo Candelas for advancing the memorandum to the Rules Committee, led by Councilmember David Cohen and Vice Mayor Pam Foley.
 Also, much gratitude to the city staff for setting the mission into motion.
 All of their support—including the authorization for San Jose Rocks to raise funds for the design, manufacturing, and installation of the plaque—is truly appreciated!

-If enough funds can be raised, a celebration in conjunction with the plaque dedication will honor that 1965 evening’s role as a seminal event for a cultural revolution that spread throughout the Bay Area and intertwined Grateful Dead history with the entire region’s history.
+If enough funds are raised, a celebration in conjunction with the plaque dedication will honor that 1965 evening’s role as a seminal event for a cultural revolution that spread throughout the Bay Area and intertwined Grateful Dead history with the entire region’s history.
 The public will be invited to the celebration, as downtown San Jose comes alive with happenings, exhibits, and immersive experiences celebrating the band’s lasting impact on multiple musical and societal levels.

 But the plaque dedication will be more than a San Jose moment.
-It will embrace Northern California’s deep connection to The Grateful Dead, from the South Bay to San Francisco to Marin County to the East Bay.
+It will embrace Northern California’s deep connection to the Grateful Dead, from the South Bay to San Francisco to Marin County to the East Bay.
 From their groundbreaking Acid Test performances to their influence on the counterculture movement, the Dead’s journey began here, shaping a legacy that continues to inspire.

 Please follow San Jose Rocks on Facebook and Instagram to stay updated and learn how you and others can get involved in our mission.